chinapedia/wikipedia.abstract.en/Page/Surfing.md

 Other equipment includes a leash (to stop the board from drifting away after a wipeout, and to prevent it from hitting other surfers), surf wax, traction pads (to keep a surfer's feet from slipping off the deck of the board), and fins (also known as _skegs_) which can either be permanently attached (_glassed-on_) or interchangeable.
 Sportswear designed or particularly suitable for surfing may be sold as _boardwear_ (the term is also used in snowboarding).
 In warmer climates, swimsuits, surf trunks or boardshorts are worn, and occasionally rash guards; in cold water surfers can opt to wear wetsuits, boots, hoods, and gloves to protect them against lower water temperatures.
 A newer introduction is a rash vest with a thin layer of titanium to provide maximum warmth without compromising mobility.
 In recent years, there have been advancements in technology that have allowed surfers to pursue even bigger waves with added elements of safety.
 Big wave surfers are now experimenting with inflatable vests or colored dye packs to help decrease their odds of drowning.[25]

-1999_-_Surf_à_Waikiki_Beach_Honolulu_Hawaï.jpg|alt=Photo of dozens of surfboards on rack.
+|alt=Photo of dozens of surfboards on rack.
 Each board is perpendicular to the ground and parallel to the other boards.
 Ocean in background.]]

 There are many different surfboard sizes, shapes, and designs in use today.
 Modern longboards, generally in length, are reminiscent of the earliest surfboards, but now benefit from modern innovations in surfboard shaping and fin design.
 Competitive longboard surfers need to be competent at traditional _walking_ manoeuvres, as well as the short-radius turns normally associated with shortboard surfing.
 The modern shortboard began life in the late 1960s and has evolved into today's common _thruster_ style, defined by its three fins, usually around in length.
 The thruster was invented by Australian shaper Simon Anderson.